andrew-ge/AzureDevProject1/WRITEUP.md

 ### Assess app changes that would change your decision.

 *Detail how the app and any other needs would have to change for you to change your decision in the last section.*

+As the comparsion shown in the last section, I will use *app service* for standard Linux-based web applications based on the initial analysis and traffic model.
+When the traffic volumn increasing and more customized needs raised to verify the server configurations and analyze some performance issues.
+The App Service s a managed platform that handles deployment automatically.
+There is no simple way to gain access to the app configuration files once it’s running.
+Also, as demand goes higher and latency requirements are important.
+Then the App Service becomes not ideal.
+In this case, I will need remote access to the underlying web server, so that I can personally configure server tasks for optimization.
+I may start use the VM solution.

 **The project is using GitHub.
 The following link contains all the changes for the app and required screen shots** https://github.com/andrew-ge/AzureDevProject1